Upward-Spiral-Science/the-fat-boys/LiteratureSearch.md

 corelease at MFs.
 Previous data have shown that GABA, coreleased at these glutamatergic synapses, mainly activates postsynaptic and presynaptic ionotropic type A GABA receptors (GABAARs).

+ **Zander et al 2010**

+ -Using immunoisolation of synaptic vesicles, we now show that VGLUT2 and VGAT, and also VGLUT1 and VGLUT2, coexist in a sizeable pool of vesicles.
+VGAT immunoisolates transport glutamate in addition to GABA.
+Furthermore, VGLUT activity enhances uptake of GABA and monoamines.
+Postembedding immunogold double labeling revealed that VGLUT1, VGLUT2, and VGAT coexist in mossy fiber terminals of the hippocampal CA3 area.

 **From Kao et al 2004, Yang and Yazulla, 1994**